Sheriff department that famously tweeted 'large boulder the size of a small boulder' finally announces a truly large boulder

 The wording of the original "small boulder" tweet has an innocent explanation.
 Susan Lilly, public information office for the San Miguel Sheriff, took ownership, clarifying she meant to type "small car."
 But the fortuitous typo turned what would have been an unremarkable tweet into a Twitter legend.

 Lilly and the department had recently celebrated the anniversary of the first tweet by joking she'd been pardoned by the sheriff.
-With the new boulder, Lilly tweeted, "And here we go."https://twitter.com/susanlilly/status/1357734129756946441
+With the new boulder, Lilly tweeted, "And here we go."

 Without the first boulder, we wouldn't now have the pleasure of enjoying this new larger boulder.
 The big, beautiful boulder is the hero we need for today.
 A magnificent beast.
 Large and in charge of the highway.
 A bit of levity at a tough time.
 A true rock star.